Neolithic Chambered Long Barrow

 OS Maps - Landranger 162 (Gloucester & Forest of Dean), Explorer 168 (Stroud, Tetbury & Malmesbury)

 Entrance to Nympsfield with the drystone forecourt to the front with the antichamber and portal stones beyond

 long barrow is situated in a roadside picnic area beside the B4066 at Coaley

 Peak and is now open to the sky after being excavated in 1862, 1937 and 1974.

-This cross, or transepted, arrangement of chambers contained the remains of 23 bodies as well as pottery, flint and stone tools.
+This cross, or transepted, arrangement of chambers contained the remains of twenty-three bodies as well as pottery, flint and stone tools.
 Pieces of ochre was also found, it is now believed that Neolithic man used red ochre as a form of body adornment, and possibly also in funerary rights.
 Interestingly, many of the bodies showed signs of dental problems, perhaps Neolithic man was also picnicking on this spot!